-In this review, we will fly in economy class on a Bombardier Dash 8-400 of Olympic Air from Athens to Dubrovnik.
+In this review, we will fly in economy class from Athens (ATH) to Dubrovnik (DBV) with Aegean Airlines subsidiary Olympic Air on a Bombardier Dash 8-400 (Dash 8 Q400).

 Although most people will probably not notice any difference between a normal Aegean Airlines flight and one operated by Olympic Air, frequent flyers should remember that although Aegean Airlines is a full star alliance member, Olympic Air is not.